matrix-0wl/ethernaut-solutions-foundry/src/levels/13-GatekeeperOne/README.md

 ## Objectives

-- Make it past the gatekeeper and register as an entrant to pass this level.
+- Make it pass the gatekeeper and register as an entrant to pass this level.

 ## Contract Overview

-To reach the objective and enter the `GatekeeperOne` contract it is necessary to get past the three gates.
+To reach the objective and enter the `GatekeeperOne` contract it is necessary to get pass the three gates.

 ## Static analysis (slither)